xdxie/WAS_WordArt-Segmentation/README.md

 # WAS: Dataset and Methods for Artistic Text Segmentation (ECCV 2024)
 The official codes and datasets for [Artistic Text Segmentation](https://arxiv.org/abs/2408.00106) (ECCV 2024).

-The synthetic dataset [WAS-S](https://huggingface.co/datasets/AlanYeager/WAS/) is available.
+The synthetic dataset [WAS-S](https://huggingface.co/datasets/AlanYeager/WAS/) is available (Updated the synthetic images in September 2025).

 ## Citation
 Please cite the following paper when using the WAS dataset or this repo.